SlightlyMad/SimpleDxrPathTracer/README.md

 * Not physically accurate
 * Very simple, very slow

+## Requirements
-Requires Unity 2019.3b2 or newer.
+* Unity 2019.3b2 or newer
+* DXR compatible graphics card (NVidia RTX series or some cars from NVidia GeForce 10 and 16 series)
+* Windows 10 (v1809)